Both Providers Offer Competitive Options, But Understanding Their Rate Structures Is Key To Avoiding High Bill Surprises

 Which provider is cheaper, TXU Energy or Gexa Energy?

 On paper, Gexa Energy frequently advertises lower rates per kWh than TXU Energy.
-However, these extremely low rates usually depend on bill credits that only apply when your household hits specific usage targets, such as using between 1,000 and 2,000 kWh in a billing cycle.
+However, these extremely low rates usually depend on bill credits that only apply when your household hits specific usage targets, such as using at least 1,000 kWh in a billing cycle.
 If you miss that target, Gexa can quickly become the more expensive option.

 Does TXU or Gexa have better reviews?